obhq/obliteration/README.md

 ## Get a daily build

-You can download Window binary for the latest development [here](https://github.com/ultimaweapon/obliteration/actions/workflows/ci.yml).
+You can download Windows binary for the latest development [here](https://github.com/ultimaweapon/obliteration/actions/workflows/ci.yml).

 ## Building from source